bcmichael/RNMR-Docs/docs/command/full_command.md

 power of 2 that is greater than the current data size.
 The current maximum size for a processing buffer is 32768, so size may not exceed this value.
 ## ZG
-Zero averager and begin acquisition
+Start acquisition

 Category: Acquisition

-Format: `ZG` na
+Format: `ZG` first_group last_group

-Defaults: current
+Defaults: 1 0

-Prerequisites: Acquisition stopped (HALT); Pulse program loaded (LOAD); RNMRA only
+Prerequisites: Experiment loaded (LOAD); Acquisition stopped (HALT); RNMRA only

 Description:
-`ZG` zeros the averager and starts acquisition without dummy scans.
-The parameter na sets the number of scans to perform.
-If na is omitted RNMR will not prompt for it and will use the current value as set and displayed by `NA`.
-If na is provided then the value shown by `NA` will also be updated.
+`ZG` zeroes the averager and shot counter then [starts acquisition](syntax#acquisition) without dummy scans.
+The arguments first_group and last_group specify the range of [acquisition groups](syntax#acqgrp) to acquire.
+If either parameter is omitted RNMR will not prompt for it and will use 1 and 0 as defaults respectively.
+If last_group is set to 0 then only first_group will be acquired.
 ## ZO
 Zoom